tmcgilchrist/ghuntley/content/notes/haskell.md

 # polymorphism

-A lower case type is polymorphic [generic]
+Polmrophic types in haskell always start with a lower case letter.
+A lower case type means polymorphic [generic]

 ```haskell
 i :: a -> a